-FundingThis project is funded by donations and the Government of Liechtenstein.
+FundingThis project is funded by donations, the Leopold Bachmann Foundation, the Volkart Foundation and the Government of Liechtenstein.

 Thematic focusEnvironment and Climate Change